MV-Modathon-Team/ftl-modding-information/wiki/content/Ship-Creation-Guide.md

 ### Script Method

 If you have Python and Pillow installed as shown in the [Cloak Image Tutorial](https://youtu.be/08GqtK9hUjE), you can use the script included with Multiverse to generate a shield image automatically.
-Open the latest Multiverse assets zip archive and extract `shield_base_bubble.png`, `shield_base_hex.png` and `shield-updater.py` from the `img/ship` directory.
+Open the latest Multiverse assets `.zip` archive and extract `shield_base_bubble.png`, `shield_base_hex.png` and `shield-updater.py` from the `img/ship` directory.
 Place them in the same directory as your shield image and resize your shield image to whatever dimensions you want, then run `shield-updater.py`.
 When you're done, you can remove the three files extracted from Multiverse.

 ## Unlock Icons and Conditions